These are the heroes of our story, and the characters who help them out.

 - Lovecraft Lite: A particularly notable example.
 While they look like something out of the Cthulhu Mythos, they are in fact perfectly friendly.

-- Petting Zoo People: Kalamarus and his race are a cephalopod-based merfolk race with tentacle faces.
+- Our Mermaids Are Different: Kalamarus and his race are a cephalopod-based merfolk race with tentacle faces.

 - Voiced by: Tony Jay

 A Scotsman who is really a werewolf, one of the immortal creatures of Dunneglen.
 He and his pack were being hunted by a mysterious monster, and one by one, the others vanished, until he alone remained.
 The constable had taken him as a suspect, leaving Max to clear his name and rescue his pack.
 He appeared in the episode "Werewolves of Dunneglen".